carlos-urena/cocoglut/readme.txt

 (obtained and adapted from:
 http://hiltmon.com/blog/2013/07/03/a-simple-c-plus-plus-project-structure/)

+** makefile

+   makefile for compiling the library and for cleaning

 ** bin

-   executable files for the simple test program.
+   Executable files for the simple test program.
 Two versions: one built with static linking and the other with dynamic link.
+   Removed on a clean.

 ** build

-   object files, is removed on a clean.
+   Object files, all of them removed on a clean.

 ** include